elharirymatteo/image-video-processing/README.md

 - The script will **list videos in the specified folder**.
 - You will be prompted to **process, skip, or exit** for each video.
-- Processed videos will be saved with `_tracked` appended to their filenames.
+- Processed videos will be saved with `_tracked` appended to their filenames in a `/tracked` folder.

 ## **Contributions**